sarwanand24/Tiofy/README.md

 The **Tiofy Rider Application** is designed for delivery riders and cab drivers to manage orders, track earnings, and stay updated with notifications.

+*Because who needs dating apps when you can swipe right on orders and earn all night? 😉*

 ---

 ### 🔍 Bottom Navbar Overview